gis-forum/thredds-tpac/README.md

 ### Provenance

+- Tom Remenyi (from UTAS) was the person who wrote the R code
 - Lu sent this to Ivan on 2014-06-19

     This is the code my colleagues from Tas use to access and analyse data in THREDDS - TPAC – the Tasmanian version of the NCI-....